superzrb126/learning/Docker-0.5.0:-external-volumes,-advanced-networking,-self-hosted-registry.md

 With 0.5 you can now specify the public port using:
 - `-p 5000:80` to bind the port 80 of the container to the port 5000 on the host
+- `-p 800:2000/udp` to bind the port 2000 of the container to the port 800 on the host using udp

 Self-hosted registry
 ---------------------